Indaparapeo

-Indaparapeo is a municipality in the Mexican state of Michoacán, located approximately 25 km east of the state capital of Morelia.
+Indaparapeo is a municipality in the Mexican state of Michoacán.
+It is located approximately 25 km east of the state capital of Morelia.

 Geography

 The municipality of Indaparapeo is located in the Trans-Mexican Volcanic Belt in northeast Michoacán at an elevation between 1900 and 2900 m.
 It borders the municipalities of Zinapécuaro to the north, Queréndaro to the east, Tzitzio to the south, Charo to the southwest, and Álvaro Obregón to the northwest.
 The municipality covers an area of 176.985 km2 and comprises 0.30% of the state's area.

 As of 2009, the land in Indaparapeo consists of farmland (41%), temperate forest (41%), grassland (9%), rainforest (5%), and urban areas (3%).
 About 95% of the entire municipality is located in the Lerma River basin, while the southernmost part is drained by the Purungueo River, a tributary of the Cutzamala River.

 Indaparapeo has a temperate climate with rain in the summer.
 Average temperatures in the municipality range between 18 and 20 C, and average annual precipitation ranges between 700 and 1200 mm.